What you need:

 6. Remove your design from mat and, if desired, color it in using Infusible Ink Markers or Pens.

 Note: Before handling Infusible Ink materials, be sure that your hands are dry and free of any oils or lotions.

 Tip: To ensure ink does not bleed through onto your surface, place a second sheet of laser paper beneath your design before coloring.

 Tip: Now is a good time to prep your Cricut EasyPress.
 For precise temp, time, and pressure settings for your project, always refer to the Cricut EasyPress Heat Transfer Guide.
 For this project, set Cricut EasyPress 2 to 385°F (195°C).
 For original Cricut EasyPress settings, refer to Cricut EasyPress Heat Transfer Guide.

 1. Place apparel blank on top of Cricut EasyPress Mat.

 Note: When applying designs to baby bodysuit blanks, place small Cricut EasyPress Mat covered with cardstock inside the bodysuit.
-This helps elevate seams so the Cricut EasyPress heat plate can evenly distribute heat to your design.
+This helps elevate the application area above the seams seams so the Cricut EasyPress heat plate can evenly distribute heat to your design.
 If Cricut EasyPress Mat used inside your blank (i.e. totes, baby bodysuits) is smaller than the Cricut EasyPress heat plate, we recommend using an additional mat under the blank to protect your work surface.

 2. Position sheet of cardstock inside apparel to protect your mat and project.